gca-research-group/smart-contract-execution-monitoring-system/README.md

 npm run seed
 ```

+- Executing the application

+You have to access the address [https://localhost:4200](https://localhost:4200) on your web browser.
+The default user is `admin@admin.com` and the default password is `admin`

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.